-Although some people still think of fertility as a "woman's problem," a third of all cases of infertilty involve problems solely with the male partner.
-Infertility in a man may be the sole reason that a couple can't conceive, or it may simply add to the difficulties caused by infertility in his partner.
+Although some people still think of fertility as a "woman's problem," in 20% of infertile couples, the problem is solely with the male partner.
+Infertility in men may be the only reason that a couple can't conceive, or it may simply add to the difficulties caused by infertility in their partner.

 So it's crucial that men get tested for fertility as well as women.
 It's also important that men do it early.
 Though some guys may want to put off being tested -- possibly to avoid embarrassment -- early testing can spare their partners a great deal of unnecessary discomfort and expense.
 It's also a good way to quickly narrow down potential problems.

 The first thing to do for fertility issues is to go to the doctor, typically a urologist.
 After a physical exam, your doctor will probably order a semen analysis, which will check the quality and quantity of the sperm in the semen.
-And yes, your doctor will want you to give the sample there, or at least someplace nearby, because it's important that the analysis take place quickly.
+And yes, your doctor will want you to give the sample there, or at least someplace nearby, because it's important that the analysis takes place quickly.
 Just remember, as sheepish as you might feel, a semen analysis is a common test, and the results could save you months of worry and stress.

 If the first semen analysis is normal, your doctor may order a second test to confirm the results.
 Two normal tests usually are interpreted to mean that the man doesn't have any significant infertility problems.
 If something in the results looks irregular, your doctor might order further tests to pinpoint the problem.
 At this point, if you aren't already seeing a urologist, you should considering seeing a specialist.